 - Wasps, and other insects

 Horseback riding is an exciting summer camp experience that many children look forward to and enjoy.
 While potential dangers exist due to the size, power, and unpredictable nature of horses, a few simple safety measures can ensure that horseback riding is a fun and safe activity.

 - Helmets: Helmets should be worn by all riders at all times.
 All helmets should conform to the American Society for Testing and Materials (ASTM).

-- Inspect riding areas: As seen in the Reality Alert, it is important to routinely check all areas where riding occurs to make sure there is no dangerous terrain.
+- Inspect riding areas: As seen in the story above, it is important to routinely check all areas where riding occurs to make sure there is no dangerous terrain.

 - Proper saddles: Make sure all children are fitted for proper saddles.
 If the saddle is the improper size, the child could be more likely to slip out of it and fall.